Stainlessbrown/Plot_3D/README.md

 ## Automated Builds

-This repository uses GitHub Actions to automatically build the application for macOS ARM.
+This repository uses GitHub Actions to automatically build the application for both macOS architectures.
 The workflow:

-1. Sets up Python 3.11 on macOS ARM runners
+1. Sets up Python 3.11 on both macOS ARM and Intel runners
-2. Installs all dependencies including `ezodf` and `lxml`
+2. Installs all dependencies including `ezodf`, `lxml`, and `odfpy`
-3. Packages the application using PyInstaller
+3. Packages the application using PyInstaller with comprehensive hidden imports
-4. Creates a `.app` bundle with proper permissions
+4. Creates `.app` bundles with proper permissions
-5. Uploads the build as an artifact
+5. Uploads builds as separate artifacts for each architecture

 ## Download

 To get the latest build:

-1. Go to the [Actions](https://github.com/Stainlessbrown/Plot_3D-mac-arm/actions) tab
+1. Go to the [Actions](https://github.com/Stainlessbrown/Plot_3D/actions) tab
 2. Click on the latest successful workflow run
-3. Download the "Plot3D-macOS-ARM" artifact
+3. Download the appropriate artifact for your Mac:
+   - **Apple Silicon (M1/M2/M3)**: Download "Plot3D-macOS-ARM" artifact
+   - **Intel Mac**: Download "Plot3D-macOS-Intel" artifact
 4. Extract the zip file to get the `Plot3D.app` bundle

 ## Running the Application